HenriqueCCdA/urlReduce/README.md

 * Criando modelo para armazenar as Urls.

-    > Adicionar CRUD do adimn do django.
+    > Adicionar CRUD do admin do django.

-* Criando a pagina dos relatórios.
+* Criando a página dos relatórios.

+* Criando modelo para armazenar as UrlLog.